Background Gavel

 Notable Cases

 R v Agera and ors (2017) 2 Cr.
 App.
-R. 22 - murder - whether prejudge direction on joint enterprise rendered verdict unsafe - whether arrest of juror for racially aggravated public order offence while drinking with other jurors ought to have resulted in jury being discharged where all four defendants on trial were black - whether 30 year sentence excessive.·
+R. 22 - Murder - Whether pre R v Jogee direction on joint enterprise rendered verdict unsafe - whether arrest of juror for racially aggravated public order offence while drinking with other jurors ought to have resulted in jury being discharged where all four defendants on trial were black - whether 30 year sentence excessive.